oakestra/oakestra-net/node-net-manager/README.md

 Address where all the containers of this node belong.
 Each new container will have an address from this space.

 ###Prohibited port numbers
-Right now a deployed service can't use the same port as the proxy tunnel
+A deployed service can't expose the port 50103